MoRoble/AWS-Projects/Web-App/ReadMe.md

 This project consists of different stages, each implementing additional components of the architecture.

-Login to an AWS account using a user with admin privileges and ensure your region is set to 'us-east-1' 'N. Virginia'
+Login to an AWS account using a user with admin privileges and ensure your region is set to `us-east-1` `N. Virginia`

 Use One-Click Deployment to auto configure the VPC which WordPress will run from